Avishek Anand · TU Delft

 Given a large pool and a tiny budget, which items deserve the expensive call?

 This is top-m arms identification in stochastic linear bandits.
+Specifically disposable bandits.

 The bottleneck: the candidate pool is exponentially large.
 Classical bandit algorithms compare every arm against every other — infeasible at retrieval scale.